dsguinto/HelpDeskApp/readme.md

 MD5 Hashing is used for the sake of the project.
 Typically, would use password_hash() for better security.

 Valid login credentials for the live test can be found at the top of the login.php file.
+Sign Up feature can also be used for the live test.

 ## Features to be added:

 - List Filtering
-- Create user account
-- Create admin account

 ## Screenshots